pyeve/eve-demo/README.rst

 Local install
 -------------
-If you want to install this app locally create a virtualenv environment and, once activated, install Eve:
+If you want to play with this app locally create a virtualenv environment and once activated install Eve:

 ::